 If it is necessary to reschedule an interview date one may request a subsequent date, but there is no guarantee that we can accommodate the request due to our heavy volume.

 Applicants will be interviewed by one faculty member or administrator.
 All interviews with faculty members or administrators are "blind" and informal.
 The interviewers will be able to see the applicant's secondary application and the personal statement if they choose to do so.

 The interviewee will also participate in a "standardized patient" exercise in which they will play the role of a first year medical student interviewing a patient.
 Applicants will be also be interviewed by a current Tulane medical student.
-The student interview will be in the form of a "working lunch."
+The student interview will be one-on-one, much like the faculty/administrator interview.
 All interviewers will write a report about the interview and that report will become a part of the applicant's file.
 With the addition of the interview reports, an applicant's file is considered complete and ready for review by the Admissions Committee.